henryduong123/Assignment1/readme.md

 # **LEVER**
 ### The Lineage Editing and Validation tool

+*Please note that there is a completely new version of lever currently in development.
+This project, knows as 'lever.js' unifies the 2-D and 3-D LEVER algorithms in a new software architecture that is better, faster, stronger, etc.*

+The software will be released publically within the next 6-12 months.
+In the interim, please contact Andy Cohen (https://bioimage.coe.drexel.edu) if you're interested in learning more about the new version.

 LEVER (lineage editing and validation) is a set of software tools for analyzing time-lapse microscopy images of proliferating cells.
 LEVER includes algorithms for segmenting, tracking and lineaging.
 LEVER also includes a novel validation